csiro-robotics/WildScenes/README.md

 ### Package Requirements

-Please refer to the requirements.txt file.
-Recommend using Python >= 3.8.
+Please refer to the installation.md file for detailed instructions.
+The full list of required packages are also detailed in the requirements.txt file.
+Requires Python >= 3.8 and recommend Python = 3.10.

 ### Visualization Scripts